jochuang/finsight/README.md

 <details>
   <summary><b>3.
 Make a copy of Data Studio Dashboard</b></summary>
-  Use the provided dashboard link > Click on the three-vertical-dot icon on the top-right corner > Click "Make a Copy" > Under New
+  Use the provided dashboard <a href="https://datastudio.google.com/s/ntVQl5vcVHc"> link </a> > Click on the three-vertical-dot icon on the top-right corner > Click "Make a Copy" > Under New
   Data Source > Select the (4) Data Sources that were connected > Click "Copy Report"

   The pop-up window for "Copy this Report" should look something like this: